clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 > [!lore] **Who Knows of the Abbey?**
 > All Barovians know that the Abbey of St. Markovia lies in the village of Krezk.
 Most outside of Krezk are unsure as to whether it still operates, though rumors abound that Strahd destroyed it long ago, leaving nothing more than ghosts to haunt its halls.
 A few Vallakians, including Father Lucian Petrovich of St. Andral's Church, know that the Abbey was reopened more than one hundred years ago, but none beyond Krezk know that the Abbey's current abbot is the same man who reopened its doors over a century ago.
 ### Return to the Mansion
-When the players return to the burgomaster’s manor following the burial, Ismark packs them three days' worth of rations in cloth sacks for the journey to come.
+When the players return to the mayor’s manor following the burial, Ismark packs them three days' worth of rations in cloth sacks for the journey to come.
 As he does, Ireena tells the players that she'll be ready to leave at noon.
 Until then, the players are free to explore the village, shop at Bildrath's Mercantile, or otherwise pass the time.

 As Ismark packs the rations, he can share the following information:

 * The journey to Vallaki is more than a day's travel if the players plan to visit Tser Pool first, and that Ireena and the players will likely need to spend a night on the road.
 He recommends doing so at Tser Pool itself.
 * Tser Pool is a bit under two hours' journey from Barovia.
 (Though some Vistani are rumored to be in league with Strahd, Tser Pool is known to be a safe place for travelers to spend the night, especially given Madam Eva's reputation.)
 ## B5j.
 Lugdana's Knoll
 Approximately an hour before noon, [[Non-Player Characters#Ireena Kolyana|Ireena]] quietly slips out of the mansion, walking to Lugdana's Knoll, a small, quiet hill to the north of Barovia.
-(The hill is named for the paladin Lugdana, who, according to legend, first met Burgomaster Ismark Antonovich the Great upon that hill.)
+(The hill is named for the paladin Lugdana, who, according to legend, first met Mayor Ismark Antonovich the Great upon that hill.)

 Shortly before noon, if the players haven't been keeping track of her, [[Non-Player Characters#Ismark Kolyanovich|Ismark]]—who's currently debriefing a pair of Barovian **scouts** regarding their unsuccessful search for Gertruda—notes Ireena's absence with minor concern and asks the players to find her and bring her home.